In This Article

-One of the most common heart conditions suffered by cats is hypertrophic cardiomyopathy (HCM).
-It affects about 10-15% of cats and is one of the common diseases found in most cat breeds.
+One of the most common heart disease in cats is hypertrophic cardiomyopathy (HCM).
+It affects about 10-15% of cats.

-Hypertrophic cardiomyopathy is a form of heart disease in cats.
-It is a genetic condition that causes the abnormal thickening of the heart muscle (hypertrophy).
+Hypertrophic cardiomyopathy in cats is a genetic condition.
+It causes an abnormal thickening of the heart muscle (hypertrophy).

-The thickening of the left ventricular wall of the heart causes an abnormal decrease in blood volume pumped by the heart.
+With HCM, the heart's left ventricular wall becomes thick.
+This causes an abnormal decrease in blood volume pumped by the heart.

 There’s no known cause of hypertrophic cardiomyopathy in cats.
-However, there’ve been many theories on what could be the possible cause of the condition.
+However, there are many theories on what could be the possible cause of the condition.

 The three main factors that may predispose your cat to HCM are: